sergitnsr/sergitnsr/README.md

 ### Other
 - 📝 My personal blog is [Dekimu](https://dekimu.com).
 - 📖 My student & meetup blog is [Free Wifi](https://freewifi.cat).
-- 📫 You can find me on Telegram @shaoran.
+- 📫 You can find me on Telegram @shaoran & on Keybase @sergitnsr.
 - ⚡ I'm into anime, mostly shounen and mystery, and its OSTs.